appleboy/jira-action/README.md

 # jira-action

 GitHub Action for integrating [Jira][1] with your CI/CD pipeline.
-It allows you to automate the transition of Jira issues based on events in your GitHub repository, such as creating a branch, pushing a commit, opening a pull request, or merging a pull request.
+It automates the transition of Jira issues based on events in your GitHub repository, such as creating a branch, pushing a commit, opening a pull request, or merging a pull request.
 This helps streamline your development workflow by keeping your Jira issues up-to-date with the latest changes in your codebase.

 [1]: https://www.atlassian.com/software/jira/data-center